 Get the Christmas cookies cookbook!
 ONLY $9.97!!

 A note from Dorie Greenspan on her “Grandma’s All-Occasion Sugar Cookies” recipe – I don’t know that I’ve ever formally “served” these.
 When they’re cool, I put them on a plate or in a basket and then, the next thing I know, they’re gone.

 - Whisk the flour, salt, and baking powder together.

 - Still beating, add the sugar.

-- Add the egg and the yolk.
+- Add the egg and the yolk and the vanilla.